About The Club

 Members wishing to play in leagues or other graded matches must also belong to the English Chess Federation, which costs about £18 - £27 (different levels) for the annual season starting in September, to cover grading fees.

 We field teams (four or five players each) in several local leagues, for 7:30pm start.
-Digital chess clock time-controls limit most league games to about three hours, governed by the standard rules of chess.
-League matches are mostly scheduled and pre-arranged from the beginning of each season in September.
+Digital chess clock time-controls limit games to around three hours, using Fischer timing, governed by the standard rules of chess.
+The schedule of fixtures is announced and online at the beginning of the season in September.
 Selection for most teams is done in August.

-We play in the Bury Area Chess League (BACL) where this season we have six teams entered.
-Teams consist of four players, usually drawn from larger squads of nominated players.
-This League is very well organized with three divisions of six or seven teams each, playing each other team twice (Home and Away) making 10 to 12 matches.
-The Away matches are in the local towns of Ely, Linton, and Bury St Edmunds, on weekdays other than Wednesdays.
+We play in the Bury Area Chess League (BACL) where we usually field six teams.
+Teams consist of four players, sometimes drawn from a squad of five.
+This League is very well organized with three divisions of six or seven teams each, playing each other team twice (Home and Away) making 10 to 12 fixtures.
+The Away fixtures are in the local towns of Ely, Linton, and Bury St Edmunds, on Mondays, Tuesdays, or Thursdays.
 BACL fixtures run from September to April.

 An informal annual "Town vs Gown" rapidplay contest (30 minutes per player) is held usually in April, mainly against Cambridge University students who quite enjoy thrashing us.
 Other fun events cater for handicaps and some bizarre experimental variants of chess.

-Finally, there is an internal Club Championship of usually seven rounds played throughout the season, formatted as round-robins within groups and with pairings announced at the end of August.
+Finally, there is an internal Club Championship of six or seven rounds played throughout the season (self-scheduled), formatted as round-robins within Groups, with pairings announced at the end of August.